The Accountancy Licensing Library

 Practice Privilege / Mobility / Interstate Practice

-• Out-of-state CPAs who were not issued a CPA certificate from a state which is substantially equivalent to Iowa and who do not otherwise satisfy substantially equivalent qualifications, are eligible to exercise a practice privilege in Iowa if they satisfy the "four-in-ten" rule in Iowa Code § 542.19(1)(c).
+• Out-of-state CPAs who were not issued a CPA certificate from a state which is substantially equivalent to Iowa and who do not otherwise satisfy substantially equivalent qualifications, are eligible to exercise a practice privilege in Iowa if they satisfy the "four-in-ten" (4 in 10) rule in Iowa Code § 542.19(1)(c).

-Iowa Practice Privilege applies to certified public accounting firms that are licensed to practice as certified public accounting firms in the jurisdiction in which their principal place of business is located for those periods of time in which all of the following conditions are satisfied:
+• Iowa Practice Privilege applies to CPA firms that are licensed to practice as CPA firms in the jurisdiction in which their principal place of business is located for those periods of time in which all of the following conditions are satisfied:

 • The out-of-state license is valid, in good standing, and active.
 The practice privilege ceases if the out-of-state license expires in the jurisdiction of the firm’s principal place of business.

-• The out-of-state license is substantially equivalent to a permit to practice issued under Iowa Code section 542.7.
-Click here for a list of substantially equivalent jurisdictions.
+• The out-of-state license is substantially equivalent to a permit to practice issued under Iowa Code § 542.7.

 • The license authorizes in the firm’s principal place of business all of the public accounting services the firm performs or offers to perform in Iowa or for clients with a home office in Iowa.

-• The public accounting services offered in Iowa or for clients with a home office in Iowa that are obligated under Iowa law to be performed by a CPA are performed by a person holding a certificate issued under Iowa Code section 542.6 or 542.19, or by a person exercising a practice privilege pursuant to Iowa requirements listed above.
+• The public accounting services offered in Iowa or for clients with a home office in Iowa that are obligated under Iowa law to be performed by a CPA are performed by a person holding a certificate issued under Iowa Code § 542.6 or Iowa Code § 542.19, or by a person exercising a practice privilege pursuant to Iowa requirements listed above.

-Practice privileges in Iowa are not applicable if:
+• The practice privilege in Iowa is not applicable if:

 • The individual has been convicted of a felony under the laws of any jurisdiction.